-F. UTILITY INDUSTRY PERSPECTIVE
+d.
+UTILITY INDUSTRY PERSPECTIVE

-The auditor shall include in the audit report a discussion of the current dynamics of the industry in which the Company operates, and the impact that this has on the Company's practices regarding fuel procurement, fuel utilization, power purchases, and capacity purchases.
+The auditor shall include in the audit report a discussion of the current dynamics of the industry in which the Company operates, and the impact that this has on the Company's practices regarding fuel procurement, fuel utilization, and power purchases.